Dingdong (Cayman) Limited

 Cash vs Debt

-With $371.2M in cash and $125K in debt, DDL maintains more liquidity than leverage.
-This favorable balance sheet position can be an asset when capital markets become less accommodating.
-Free cash flow is running at -$3.01B, which bears watching.
-Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
+Dingdong (Cayman) Limited holds $371.2M in cash against $125K in total debt, giving it a net cash position.
+This means the company could theoretically pay off all its debt and still have cash remaining.
+The company is burning cash, with free cash flow at -$3.01B.
+This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 ROE of 16.2% points to strong capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 0.8% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $24.22B (2022) to $24.36B (2025).